 Today, in the 1962 Dominican Rite Calendar, we commemorate the feast of Blessed Reginald, confessor of the Order of Preachers.
-The ferial office is prayed, and the commemoration is made at Lauds and Vespers with the propers given in the Proper of the Saints.
+The ferial office of Quinquagesima is prayed (Psalm scheme II, preces, proper antiphon at Bened. and Magnif., and prayer from preceding Sunday), and the commemoration is made at Lauds and Vespers with the propers given in the Proper of the Saints.

 From the Martyrology:

 At Paris, Blessed Reginald, confessor.
 He was dean of the Church of St. Aignan in Orleans.
 While at Rome, he received from the hands of our holy Father Dominic, the Dominican habit which the glorious Virgin Mary had shown him a short time before when he was dangerously ill.

 From “Short Lives of the Dominican Saints” (London, Kegan Paul, Trench, and Trübner & Co., Ltd., 1901):